xlq57913/MatlabSlamCode/README.md

 ## About Ignore

-.mat, .fig files are ignored, everything in figure folder are ignored, place images as you want.
+To avoid unnecessary files in this repo, .mat files and all images are ignored, everything in figure folder are ignored, place images as you want.